 Join the Lightning Lane

-This new attraction also benefits from the popular Rider Switch option in Walt Disney World.
+This new attraction also benefits from the popular Rider Switch option for those with kids.
 Even if your child or someone else in your party is not able to ride, you’ll be able to use this feature without having to queue up twice.
-One thing to keep in mind is that everyone in your party will need to have a boarding group to ride.
-You can’t just have one person with a boarding group and expect to be able to ride Remy’s Ratatouille Adventure.

 New Food Options in the France Pavilion

-While Remy’s Ratatouille Adventure is undoubtedly the main draw in this part of the park, we were excited to see the addition of the La Crêperie de Paris.
-It’s located just as you are about to enter the Remy’s Ratatouille Adventure line, and it offers both a table service restaurant and a quick-service window.
-The menu features both sweet and savory options, and it’s an excellent place to snack if you are waiting for your boarding group to be called.
+While Remy’s Ratatouille Adventure is the main draw in this part of the park.
+I am excited to see the addition of the La Crêperie de Paris.
+It’s located as you are about to enter the Remy’s Ratatouille Adventure line.

 A Huge Expansion to the Park